coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 readied action.

-You can take a 5-foot step as part of your readied action, but only if you don't otherwise move any distance during the round.
+You can take a 5-foot step as part of your readied action, but only if you don’t otherwise move any distance during the round.

 **Initiative Consequences of Readying:** Your initiative result becomes the count on which you took the readied action.
-If you come to your next action and have not yet performed your readied action, you don't get to take the readied action (though you can ready the same action again).
+If you come to your next action and have not yet performed your readied action, you don’t get to take the readied action (though you can ready the same action again).
 If you take your readied action in the next round, before your regular turn comes up, your initiative count rises to that new point in the order of battle, and you do not get your regular action that round.

-**Distracting Spellcasters:** You can ready an attack against a spellcaster with the trigger "if she starts casting a spell."
+**Distracting Spellcasters:** You can ready an attack against a spellcaster with the trigger “if she starts casting a spell.”
 If you damage the spellcaster, she may lose the spell she was trying to cast (as determined by her Concentration check result).

-**Readying to Counterspell:** You may ready a counterspell against a spellcaster (often with the trigger "if she starts casting a spell").
+**Readying to Counterspell:** You may ready a counterspell against a spellcaster (often with the trigger “if she starts casting a spell”).
 In this case, when the spellcaster starts a spell, you get a chance to identify it with a Spellcraft check (DC 15 + spell level).
-If you do, and if you can cast that same spell (are able to cast it and have it prepared, if you prepare spells), you can cast the spell as a counterspell and automatically ruin the other spellcaster's spell.
+If you do, and if you can cast that same spell (are able to cast it and have it prepared, if you prepare spells), you can cast the spell as a counterspell and automatically ruin the other spellcaster’s spell.
 Counterspelling works even if one spell is divine and the other arcane.

-A spellcaster can use *dispel magic* to counterspell another spellcaster, but it doesn't always work.
+A spellcaster can use *dispel magic* to counterspell another spellcaster, but it doesn’t always work.

 **Readying a Weapon against a Charge:** You can ready certain piercing weapons, setting them to receive charges.
 A readied weapon of this type